siderolabs/talos/website/content/v1.12/reference/cli.md

 ## talosctl edit

-Edit a resource from the default editor.
+Edit Talos node machine configuration with the default editor.

 ### Synopsis

-The edit command allows you to directly edit any API resource you can retrieve via the command line tools.
+The edit command allows you to directly edit the machine configuration of a Talos node using your preferred text editor.

 It will open the editor defined by your TALOS_EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows.

 ```
-talosctl edit <type> [<id>] [flags]
+talosctl edit machineconfig [flags]
 ```

 ### Options